In this introduction to doing Raven Matrices Tests you will be given the following:

 Correct answer 8

 The extended tutorial with the entire rule set is accessible with our HighIQPro IQ-increasing software package.
 This includes a link to the orginal Progressive Raven’s Matrices test for practice & links to two scientifically valid, standardized matrices IQ tests based on the Raven tests.

 What is a High IQ Score on a Matrix Reasoning Test?

 Your score on a matrix reasoning test will give you a measure of your IQ level.
 IQ’s are distributed like a ‘bell curve’ around an average of 100.
-Click here for information on what is a high IQ score.
 An IQ score of 130 is considered to be a ‘gifted’ IQ level – and this IQ score is Mensa standard.
 An IQ score of >115 is considered a high IQ.